 Have you been accused of driving without a license?
 Are you worried about how the penalties of a conviction could impact your life?
-When you have been charged under CA Vehicle Code 12500 – Driving Without a License, you may need the legal representation and advice of an experienced lawyer in Los Angeles.
+When you have been charged under CA Vehicle Code 12500 – Driving Without a License, you may need the legal representation and advice of a lawyer in Los Angeles.

 A knowledgeable attorney can help you understand California Vehicle Codes and your legal options.
 Although many states prosecute driving without a license as a traffic violation, it can be a criminal offense in California.
 This means you could be facing devastating consequences if you are found guilty.
-Let’s take a look at what this traffic code means to you.

-What Is CA Vehicle Code 12500?
+What Is CA Vehicle Code 12500 – Driving Without a License?

-According to California Vehicle Code 12500, you can be charged with a criminal offense if you get caught driving without a license in California.
-You might be surprised to learn that this could be charged as a misdemeanor since it is considered a wobbler offense.
+According to California Vehicle Code Section 12500 VC, you can be charged with a criminal offense if you are caught driving without a license in California.

-That means in certain circumstances, you may be able to avoid being charged with a misdemeanor violation and instead only face an infraction.
+You might be surprised to learn that this could be charged as a misdemeanor since it is considered a wobbler offense under the California Vehicle Code.
+That means in certain circumstances, you may be able to avoid a misdemeanor and instead only face an infraction.

 When VC 12500 Charges Apply

-Driving without a license is not the same as driving with a suspended license.
+It’s important to note that driving without a license is not the same as driving with a suspended license.

 The Elements of the Offense